HenryExchange2/tonekholding/README.md

 # tonekholding
-vehicle accessories
 TONEK HOLDINGS

-Vehicle accessories
-Dealer in all type of vehicle accessories
+Dealer in all type of vehicle accessories;

 tyres
 batteries
 Rim e.t.c
 feel free to contact us;

 on our telephone no. 08109311961

 You can reach us on our head office: